phalcon/documentation/docs/application-cli.md

 # CLI Application
 - - -
 # Overview
 CLI stands for Command Line Interface.
 CLI applications are executed from the command line or a shell prompt.
 One of the benefits of CLI applications is that they do not have a view layer (only potentially echoing output on screen) and can be run more than one at a time.
-Some common usages are cron job tasks, manipulation scripts, import data scripts, command utilities and more.
+Some of the common usages are cron job tasks, manipulation scripts, import data scripts, command utilities and more.

 ## Structure
 You can create a CLI application in Phalcon, using the [Phalcon\Cli\Console][cli-console] class.
 This class extends from the main abstract application class, and uses a directory in which the Task scripts are located.
 Task scripts are classes that extend [Phalcon\Cli\Task][cli-task] and contain the code that we need executed.